mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 * a 4.5 minute audio documentary (900 word equivalence, +/- 10%)

 ### Photography gallery
-* 6 photographic images (from Element 2)
+* 6 photographic images (from Assignment 2)
-* 6 captions (using your text for each image from Element 2)
+* 6 captions (using your text for each image from Assignment 2)

 You may want to include links to your social media feeds if you have them.